mitpokerbots/pbots_calc/README.rst

 Next, you'll need download, modify, compile, and install the `poker-eval library`_

-1. Download the source_
+1. Download the source_.

-   a.
 You'll need to use 7-zip_ or similar to extract source code

 2. Use Microsoft Visual C++ 2010 Express to open the ``poker-eval.sln`` found in the source.

    a.
-You'll be prompted to convert the "old" solution to a newer version - just do what it wants and click "Finish".
+You'll be prompted to convert the "old" solution to a newer version - just
-   a.
+      do what it wants and click "Finish".
+   #.
 Go to *Tools>Options>Projects and Solutions>Build and Run* and set the
       *maximum number of parallel project builds* to 1.
-   b.
+   #.
 Open *poker-eval/Header Files/rules_std.h* in the project and change ``#include
       <pokereval_export.h>`` to ``#include "pokereval_export.h"`` and save it.
-   b.
-Ensure you are set to build a "Release" version (and not "Debug") by selecting "Release" from the drop down menu next to the "run" button (should be right below the help menu).
+   #.
+Ensure you are set to build a "Release" version (and not "Debug") by
+      selecting "Release" from the drop down menu next to the "run" button (should be right below the help menu).
-   c.
+   #.
 Finally, right-click on the poker-eval project and select "build" - the
       output console should not report any failures!

 3. Open a file explorer and navigate to the location of the poker-eval library you downloaded (and just built).

    a.
-Navigate to the "Release" directory and copy the file "poker-eval.lib" to ``C:/Program Files (x86)/Microsof Visual Studio 10.0/VC/libs``
+Navigate to the "Release" directory and copy the file "poker-eval.lib" to
+      ``C:/Program Files (x86)/Microsof Visual Studio 10.0/VC/libs``

    b.
 Also copy the all the contents, including the "inline" folder, to a new
       folder called poker-eval in ``C:/Program Files (x86)/Microsof Visual Studio 10.0/VC/bin/VC/includes``